 Since trochlear nerve function causes abduction, intorsion, and depression of the eyeball, disorders of this nerve would result in a combination of symptoms related to double vision.
 While there are cases of congenital trochlear nerve palsy, there is little information available about the etiology behind it.
 On the other hand, acquired trochlear nerve lesion is more likely to occur from head trauma.
 The injury may also be unilateral or bilateral; which would change how the patient presents.

 Lesions of CN IV seldom occur in isolation.
 It usually develops as part of another disorder such as a stroke affecting the nucleus or supranuclear aspect of the nerve.
 For causes of traumatic isolated trochlear nerve palsy, the offending force must be great enough to cause a loss of consciousness.
 Otherwise, one should have a high degree of suspicion for a non-benign lesion if a low impact force causes loss of nerve function.
-Demyelinating disorders such as multiple sclerosis, a mass effect from tumors, or accidental injury during medical procedures are also well-documented causes of CN IV palsies.
+Demyelinating disorders (loss of myelin sheeth) such as multiple sclerosis, a mass effect from tumors, or accidental injury during medical procedures are also well-documented causes of CN IV palsies.